 To interview Wohn, whose research is backed by the National Science Foundation, simply click on the button below.

-Donghee Yvette Wohn Assistant Professor
+Donghee Yvette Wohn Associate Professor

-Dr. Wohn studies the role of algorithms and social interactions in livestreaming, esports, gaming, and social media.
+Dr. Wohn studies the role of algorithms and social interactions in livestreaming, esports, gaming and social media.